acceleratedscience/open-ad-toolkit/README.md

     sky check

-Laumnching any model service will take about 10 minutes to deploy.
+Launching any model service will take about 10 minutes to deploy.
 This can be monitored using the controller logs, e.g.:

     sky serve logs sky-service-0af4 --controller

 <br>